Telenor posts Q1 loss after writing off Myanmar business following coup

+Media & TelecomTelenor posts Q1 loss after writing off Myanmar business following coup

-OSLO (Reuters) - Norway’s Telenor said on Tuesday it had written off the value of its Myanmar operation in light of the country’s deteriorating security and human rights situation, plunging the group into a first-quarter loss.
+Norway's Telenor (TEL.OL) said on Tuesday it had written off the value of its Myanmar operation in light of the country's deteriorating security and human rights situation, plunging the group into a first-quarter loss and sending its shares lower.

 The company added some 2 million users in Myanmar during the quarter, increasing its local customer base to 18.2 million.